- When is a cavernous body implant/penile prosthesis necessary?

 Why is the surgeon's experience so important?

-Implantation sounds simple – but is surgically very demanding.
+Implantation sounds simple – but is sometimes very demanding from a surgical point of view.
 Experience, care and precision are crucial for an optimal result.

 The surgeon’s experience is particularly important in order to achieve good results and avoid risks and pain (Citation: 9, 10).